jlewis92/DevToArticleRepo/markdown/resumeChallenge.md

 This project was completed on a vague timescale of the below.
 I wasn't really working on this full time at the start, just a few hours a week but I did a fair amount the last week of this project

 - week 1: HTML/CSS and cloud front hosting
-- week 2: javascript, database, API and python
+- week 2: JavaScript, database, API and python
 - week 3: everything else

 ## Dev environment